“All study no play makes Jack a dumb boy ” – This is a perfect statement for those who think extracurricular activities are no good while studying.

 This not only helps them learn to organize but also teaches them team spirit, improves leadership skills, etc.

 There are innumerable benefits of participating in extracurricular activities.
 Although the negative points might never outnumber the importance of extracurricular activities, one should not neglect the bane of such.

 Disadvantages of Extracurricular Activities:

-However, extracurricular activities play an important role in enhancing their talents.
-Extracurricular activities come along with certain shortcomings.
-Thus, parents and students should consider these potential drawbacks to ensure the healthy schooling experience.
+However, extracurricular activities play an important role in enhancing their talents but also come along with certain shortcomings.
+Thus, parents and students should consider these potential drawbacks to ensure healthy schooling experience.